A novel aqueous route for separating aluminum and plastic recovery in multilayer packaging waste for sustainable recycling

 Abstract

-Multilayer packaging—such as blister packs and milk cartons—poses significant recycling challenges due to the strong interlayer adhesion.
-This study investigates the chemical separation of aluminum and plastic using aqueous ammonia-based solutions.
-For pharmaceutical blister packs, an NH₃–NH₄Cl–H₂O solution was applied.
-Aluminum recovery was determined through titration of dissolved Al³⁺ and gravimetric analysis of residual foil; PVC recovery was measured using gravimetric methods.
+Multilayer packaging, such as blister packs and milk cartons, poses significant recycling challenges due to the strong interlayer adhesion.
+This study investigates the chemical separation of aluminum and plastic by using aqueous ammonia-based solutions.
+For pharmaceutical blister packs, an NH₃/NH₄Cl/H₂O solution was applied.
+Aluminum recovery was determined through titration of dissolved Al³⁺ and gravimetric analysis of residual foil; PVC recovery was measured with gravimetric methods.
 Under optimal conditions (5 M NH₃, 2.5 M NH₄Cl, 1:25 g/mL ratio, 60-minute immersion at 70 °C), the process achieved complete separation, yielding 10.7% aluminum and 88.8% plastic by mass.
-For milk cartons, separation was carried out using only an NH₄OH–H₂O solution under the same temperature and ratio, but with 5 M NH₄OH and 30-minute immersion.
-The recovered fractions included 7.8% plastic, 63.7% paper, and 26.3% aluminum–plastic composite, while no separated aluminum foil was observed.
+For milk cartons, separation was carried out using only an NH₄OH/H₂O solution under the same temperature and ratio, but with 5 M NH₄OH and 30-minute immersion.
+The recovered fractions included 7.8% plastic, 63.7% paper, and 26.3% aluminum-plastic composite, while no separated aluminum foil was observed.
 A maximum recovery efficiency of 97.82% was achieved, indicating substantial, though incomplete, material separation.
-These results demonstrate that while ammonia-based chemical treatments enable nearly complete recovery from blister packs, separation from milk cartons is less effective due to stronger bonding between aluminum and plastic.
-Nonetheless, the method contributes to resource recovery and waste reduction, supporting circular economy goals in multilayer packaging management.
+These results demonstrate that while ammonia-based chemical treatments enable nearly complete recovery from blister packs, separation from milk cartons is less effective because of stronger bonding between aluminum and plastic.
+Nonetheless, the method contributes to resource recovery and waste reduction, supporting circular-economy goals in multilayer packaging management.

 https://doi.org/10.26459/hueunijns.v134i1S-1.7916